Probabilistic Waring problems for finite simple groups: Introduction

 In the past two decades there has been much interest in word maps and related Waring type problems (see for instance \cite{S2} and the references therein).
 Recall that a word is an element $w = w(x_1, \ldots , x_d)$ of the free group $F_d$ on $x_1, \ldots , x_d$.
 Given any group $G$, the word $w$ gives rise to a word map $w_G\colon G^d \to G$ induced by substitution.
 When the group $G$ is understood, we denote the map simply $w$.

-If $w = w_1w_2$ where $w_1, w_2 \ne 1$ are words in disjoint sets of variables (also termed disjoint words), then it was shown in \cite{LST} (following partial results from \cite{LS1, LS2}) that the word map $w$ is surjective on all sufficiently large (non-abelian) finite simple groups.
+Word maps on finite simple groups have attracted particular attention.
+Here and throughout this paper, by a finite simple group we mean a non-abelian finite simple group.
+Two words $w_1, w_2$ are said to be {\it disjoint} if they are words in disjoint sets of variables.
+If $w = w_1w_2$ where $w_1, w_2 \ne 1$ are disjoint words, then it was shown in \cite{LST} (following partial results from \cite{LS1, LS2}) that the word map $w$ is surjective on all sufficiently large finite simple groups.
 This provides a best possible solution to the Waring problem for finite simple groups, inspired by the classical Waring problem in number theory.

-The \emph{probabilistic} Waring problem for finite simple groups asks whether, for $w=w_1w_2$ as above, the push-forward distribution $p_{w,G} := w_* U_{G^d}$ on a finite simple group $G$ tends to the uniform distribution $U_G$ in the $L^1$ norm (see \eqref{def-norm}) as the order of $G$ tends to infinity.
-That is, for a word $w$, a finite group $G$ and an element $g \in G$, we let $p_{w,G}(g)$ denote the probability that $w(g_1, \ldots , g_d) = g$ when $g_i \in G$ are chosen uniformly and independently:
+The \emph{probabilistic} Waring problem for finite simple groups asks whether, for $w=w_1w_2$ as above, the push-forward distribution $p_{w,G} = w_* U_{G^d}$ on a finite simple group $G$ tends to the uniform distribution $U_G$ in the $L^1$ norm (see \eqref{def-norm}) as the order of $G$ tends to infinity.
+That is, for a word $w$, a finite group $G$ and an element $g \in G$, we let $p_{w,G}(\{g\})$ denote the probability that $w(g_1, \ldots , g_d) = g$ when $g_i \in G$ are chosen uniformly and independently:

 It is conjectured that, for finite simple groups $G$, we have

 (see for instance \cite[4.5]{S2}).
 When this holds we say that $w$ is {\it almost uniform} on finite simple groups.

 This conjecture has already been established in some cases.
 In \cite[7.1]{GS} it is proved for $w = x_1^2 x_2^2$ (and it is also shown in \cite{GS} that the commutator word $[x_1,x_2]$ is almost uniform).
 In \cite[1.1]{LS4} the conjecture is proved for $w = x_1^m x_2^n$ where $m, n$ are arbitrary non-zero integers.
 It is also shown in \cite[1.2]{LS4} that admissible words, i.e., words in which each variable appears exactly twice, once as $x_i$ and once as $x_i^{-1}$, are almost uniform on finite simple groups.
 In \cite{LS1} the conjecture is established for arbitrary $w_1 w_2$ for alternating groups ${\sf A}_n$ (see Theorem 1.18 there and the discussion following it).
 In this paper we prove the conjecture in full by confirming it for simple groups of Lie type.